The afternoon meal is often the biggest of the day in Mexico

 P: 872 74 40

 Some of the very best, freshest seafood around.
 This is a fish market with a small, pleasant covered dining area out back.
 They do a large amount of takeout business with local families.
 The menu isn't extensive, but it is memorably good.
 You won't regret going.
+Or navigating the maze of 1-way streets.

 A: 30 Av at Calle 7